stephengold/Maud/README.md

 You can toggle this inclination using the "S" shortcut key.

 The displayed pose has many uses.
 For instance:
-To create a new, zero-length animation from the pose, select "Animations -> Add new -> Pose".
+To save a pose (creating a new, zero-length animation from it) select "Animations -> Add new -> Pose".
 To insert keyframes (and replace any pre-existing keyframes) at the current time in the loaded animation,